keptn-workshops/getting-started/04_Automatic_remediation/README.md

 For example, an unhealthy state of the service can be caused by untested parts of the microservice that have issues, by an overload, or by a wrong configuration.

-# Exercise 4: Self-healing in action
+# Exercise 4: Automatic remediation actions with Keptn

 In this exercise, you use the deployed **simplenode** service, which passed the quality gates.
 However, this version of the **simplenode** service has a hidden flag that causes the service to fail frequently while it is in production.